dispel4py/dispel4py/doc/tutorial.rst

 Create a simple workflow
 ------------------------

-Now we can use this PE in a workflow.
-There's a useful PE in the library of test PEs that just produces a sequence of numbers.
+In this section we are going to create a workflow, using the PE that we implemented in the previous section.
+There's a useful PE in the library of dispel4py PEs that just produces a sequence of numbers.

 We can connect this number producer to our PE which is initialised with the divisor 3 in this example::